Benefits of Using a Social Media Calendar

 Compile your key performance indicators into a visually compelling report that is easy to use.
 This template is a useful tool for social media managers to track important data and communicate with team members.
 Identify your top posts, engagement numbers, and other data on a weekly basis.

-Easily Manage Your Social Media Calendar with a Template in Smartsheet
+Improve Social Media Calendar Planning with Smartsheet for Marketing

 The best marketing teams know the importance of effective campaign management, consistent creative operations, and powerful event logistics -- and Smartsheet helps you deliver on all three so you can be more effective and achieve more.

 The Smartsheet platform makes it easy to plan, capture, manage, and report on work from anywhere, helping your team be more effective and get more done.
 Report on key metrics and get real-time visibility into work as it happens with roll-up reports, dashboards, and automated workflows built to keep your team connected and informed.